D-backs crush Rangers behind 7-run 1st inning

 The Arizona Diamondbacks scored 12 runs in the first two innings and tied their team record with 21 hits as they pounded the Texas Rangers with five home runs in a 19-4 victory Wednesday night in Arlington, Texas.

-Eduardo Escobar drove in five runs and homered from both sides of the plate, including a two-run blast from the left side in a seven-run first inning in which Arizona chased starter Jesse Chavez (3-5).
+Eduardo Escobar drove in five runs and homered from both sides of the plate, including a two-run blast from the left side in a seven-run first inning that Arizona chased Texas starter Jesse Chavez (3-5).
 Escobar connected from the right side in the sixth, a three-run shot that was good for a 17-3 lead.

 Christian Walker reached base six times in seven at-bats — two hits, three walks and a hit by pitch.